-In order to escape hell, our sins must be forgiven and "Without the shedding of blood, there is no forgiveness of sins (Heb.9:22).
+In order to escape hell, our sins must be forgiven but "Without the shedding of blood, there is no forgiveness of sins (Heb.9:22).

 The requirement of God for anyone to avoid hell is one or the other of two options.

-The first option is for you not to commit a single sin all days of your existence on Earth because the only pass mark for righteousness in God's examination book is 100%.
+The first option is for him/her not to commit a single sin all days of his/her existence on earth because the only pass mark for righteousness in God's examination book is 100%.
 This is because once you break one of the commandments, you have broken all other commandments.
 You are marked guilty of all other commandments once you offend in one.

 In James 2:10-11, we read, "And the person who keeps every law of God, but makes one little slip is just as guilty as the person who has broken every law there is, for he that said, Do not commit adultery, said also, Do not kill.
 Now if thou commit no adultery, yet if thou kill, you have broken God's laws entirely and stand guilty before Him"

 Paul in Romans 10:5, expressed same, "For Moses wrote that if a person could be perfectly good and hold out against temptation all his life and never sin once, only then could he be pardoned and saved"